Undisputed II: Last Man Standing: Plot

 During the fight, Chambers is somewhat taken by surprise at the flurry and variety of Boyka's attacks, but manages to hold his own through the first round by keeping his distance, staying calm, and dealing out painful punching combinations whenever possible, managing to knock Boyka out for the first time.
 At the end of the first round, Chambers takes a few sips of the spiked water, causing him to lose on the second round when he loses consciousness and falls to Boyka's flying kick.
 Following the match, Stevie hangs himself out of guilt.
 After learning he was drugged, he angrily confronts Boyka, accusing him of rigging the fight, which Boyka denies, and after learning he wouldn't be released, he assaults the Warden and is chained to the Pole in the freezing prison yard as punishment.
 Many of the inmates gave Chambers some clothing to keep him warm in the frigid temperature and they get punished by having to stand outside in the harsh cold.
 Meanwhile, Boyka confronts his men for drugging Chambers, and furiously kills the two henchmen behind the plot and demands a rematch.
 Gold then requests more money from Gaga after being pressured about Chamber's release by the United States Government, but is ultimately shot dead by Gaga's enforcer, Svetlana.
 Chambers agrees to one more match to ensure his release and requests that Gaga provide the inmates with warmer coats for the outside conditions.
-Chambers receives training in mixed martial arts and grappling from Crot, who was a former soldier and the one who trained Boyka in his fighting style.
-He also reveals to Chambers the reason he was sent to prison; his younger brother had stolen from the Army, and Crot took the blame as his brother had a bright future and a family to provide for.
-Initially only receiving four years, he was paralyzed in an escape attempt that resulted in the death of a guard and was given a life sentence.
+Chambers receives training in mixed martial arts and grappling from Crot, who was a former soldier.
+He also reveals to Chambers the reason he was sent to prison; his younger brother had stolen from the Red Army, and Crot took the blame as his brother had a bright future and a family to provide for.
+Initially only receiving four years and made 2 escape attempts; he was paralyzed in the second attempt that resulted in the death of a guard and was given a life sentence.